 “Before I can live with other folks, I’ve got to live with myself.
 The one thing that doesn’t abide by majority rule is a person’s conscience.”

 – (spoken by Atticus Finch in Ch.
 11)

-The truth is is we even try just a little bit to see from the other person’s perspective, and then listen to our inner voice (that conscience), we’d likely know what to do.
-Many just don’t listen, and others just prefer to ignore that inner voice.
+The truth is if we even try just a little bit to see from the other person’s perspective and then listen to our inner voice (that conscience), we’d likely know what to do.
+Many don’t listen; others ignore that inner voice.

 Courage is all…

 It’s not about weapons or strength.
-It’s about standing up for what you believe is true and right–no matter what the personal cost.
-His words and his actions continually purvey courage, against insurmountable odds.
+It’s about standing up for what you believe is true and correct- no matter the personal cost.
+His words and his actions continually purvey courage against impossible odds.

 The Bravest Man?